babysadangel/DjangoWeb/README.md

-# DjangoWeb ToService ngnix to web
+# DjangoWeb To Service nginx to web